Palatinate campaign: Campaign

 In March, Johann Tserclaes, Count of Tilly, and the army of the Catholic League invaded from Bavaria; Meanwhile, The garrison under Sir Horace Vere at Mannheim received a visit early in 1622 from the dethroned Frederick, who had promised them a diversion.
 The Protestant forces under the Margrave of Baden-Durlach and Ernst von Mansfeld manage to intercept the Catholic forces at the Battle of Mingolsheim on Wiesloch 27 April.
 Following that, Mansfeld then moved onto Ladenburg, while the Margrave pursued the Bavarians; unaware Tilly had linked up with Córdoba, on 8 May, at Wimpfen, where after hours of deadlock and wagon fort battle, the Catholic forces manage to win the battle.
 After the battle, the Margrave's army disintegrated and Mansfeld retreated to Haguenau.
 However, further operations were then halted by disease.

 In June, General Tilly continued his campaign and prevailed again at the Battle of Höchst, where he opposed by Christian the Younger of Brunswick.
 Then Tilly proceed to subdue the fortified towns of the Electoral Palatinate one by one.
-Meanwhile, after his defeat in Höchst, Frederick cancelled the contract of the protestant forces under his lead, which they were then hired by the Dutch Republic to lift the siege of Bergen-op-Zoom.
+Meanwhile, after his defeat in Höchst, Frederick cancelled the contract of the Protestant forces under his lead, which they were then hired by the Dutch Republic to lift the siege of Bergen-op-Zoom.

 By early November, Imperial-Spanish forces laying siege on Heidelberg.
-The city status as the most important center of Calvinist theology and philosophy came to an end after being overran by Tilly force.
+The city's status as the most important center of Calvinist theology and philosophy came to an end after being overrun by Tilly force.
 After 11 weeks of resistance, Heidelberg fell on 19 September 1622, as Gerard Herbert slain in battle.

 After the capture of Heidelberg, the Catholic army continue their march to Mannheim, where they swiftly capture the city.
 Frederick fled into exile in the United Provinces.
 The Spanish occupied the western part of the Palatinate, cementing their control of the strategic corridor known as the Spanish Road; Maximilian of Bavaria took the rest.
 After their victory in Battle of Fleurus, The Catholic league diverting some of their forces from Fleurus to assist Spinola in the siege of Bergen-op-Zoom.
 After the Protestant left isolated after defeats elsewhere, in March 1623, King James instructed them to retreat and ending the English operation.